EchterAlsFake/API_Docs/Porn_APIs/Spankbang.md

 - [Quality](#quality)

 # Installation

-Installation using pip:
+Installation from `Pypi`:

 $ `pip install spankbang_api`

-Or Install directly from GitHub
+Or Install directly from `GitHub`

 `pip install git+https://github.com/EchterAlsFake/spankbang_api`

-# Important Notice
+> [!NOTE]
-The ToS of spankbang.com clearly say that using scrapers / bots isn't allowed.
+> Installing from git may cause issues as I am not separating the master branch
-> Using this API is at your risk.
-I am not liable for your actions!
+> from commits which could break thing unexpectedly!

 # Usage